yasserfarouk/negmas/docs/overview.rst

 .. parsed-literal::

-    QKqgvpMitAUvhKCf: ['to be', 'not to be']
+    TVxoHhOQTAWzrEZU: ['to be', 'not to be']
     The Problem: ['to be', 'not to be']